 - Pour the chilled tea into the cup.

-- Then gently scoop sufficient amount of Cheese on top of the tea.
+- Then gently scoop a sufficient amount of Cheese on top of the tea.

-- Lastly, dust some matcha powder over the cheese.
+- Lastly, dust some matcha powder over the cheese foam.

-- Whip Cream are usually only beaten to peak consistency if it is for cake decorations.
+- Whip Cream is usually only beaten to peak consistency if it is for cake decorations.

-- If you uses full peak whip cream, the taste would be greasy instead of creamy.
+- If you use full peak whip cream, the taste would be greasy instead of creamy.